bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 sudo apt-get install python3-pip
 ```

-Now you can `pip install` any other python packages you want.
+You can now `pip install` any other python packages you want.
 Let's install jupyter:

 ```
 pip3 install jupyter